-In the 2012 elections, the Republican Party accused the Obama Administration of conducting a War on Coal, and campaigned extensively in the southwestern part of Virginia.
+In the 2012 elections, the Republican Party accused the Obama Administration of conducting a "War on Coal" in in the southwestern part of Virginia.
 An October, 2012 rally in Grundy drew 5,500 people - when the total population in Buchanan County was less than 24,000, and there were only 5,000 coal miners in Virginia (a 50% drop since 1990).8

 A major justification for that partisan claim was the decision by the Environmental Protection Agency (EPA) to regulate carbon dioxide as a pollutant, and to issue other regulations that could be a "train wreck" for coal-fired power plants.
 However, one of the greatest long-term threats to coal was not political, but economic.
-As described by the Congressional Research Service, the development of natural gas combined cycle technology in the 1990's offered an alternative, cost-effective way to generate electricity at lower cost than maintaining old coal-fired power plants:4
+As described by the Congressional Research Service, the development of natural gas combined cycle technology in the 1990's offered an alternative, cost-effective way to generate electricity at lower cost than maintaining old coal-fired power plants:9

 Some Federal regulations affect the cost of mining coal, such as Mine Health Safety Administration mandates to require effective ventilation systems to minimize the potential of methane gas explosions.
 After 1977, the Surface Mining Control and Reclamation Act (SMCRA) has imposed a fee on active mines in order to generate funds to reclaim abandoned mines.

 For current coal mines, SMCRA requires coal mining companies to restore the approximate original contour of the land surface after strip mining is concluded.
 There is an exception for mountaintop removal operations.
-Operators can reshape the original topography of the site to fill valleys with the overburden removed from above the coal seam and create a level plateau of a gently rolling contour with no "highwalls."5
+Operators can reshape the original topography of the site to fill valleys with the overburden removed from above the coal seam and create a level plateau of a gently rolling contour with no "highwalls."10

 Of the 25 coal-producing states, Virginia was in the middle for tonnage of production in 2011.
-Wyoming mined over 20 times as much coal as Virgina.
+Wyoming mined over 20 times as much coal as Virginia.
 Both West Virginia and Kentucky produced over 5 times as much coal as Virginia.
-In 2011, the 49 surface mines in Virginia produced 55% of the state's coal, while 61 underground mines produced the remaining 45% - but those statistics vary significantly each year, as companies react to market demand and cost of extraction by opening/closing individual mines.7
+In 2011, the 49 surface mines in Virginia produced 55% of the state's coal, while 61 underground mines produced the remaining 45% - but those statistics vary significantly each year, as companies react to market demand and cost of extraction by opening/closing individual mines.12

-Source: US Energy Information Administration, Rankings: Coal Production, 2011
+Source: US Energy Information Administration, Rankings: Coal Production, 2011 and Coal Production, 2014

 The last coal-fired power plant built in Virginia, the Virginia City Hybrid Energy Center in Wise County, started producing electricity in 2012.
 Since then, utilities have chosen natural gas rather than coal for new power plants, such as Dominion's 1,358-megawatt, $1.3 billion Brunswick County Power Station.